MimicTester1307/arxiv_retriever/README.md

 - Built using only the standard library and tried and tested packages.

 # Environment Setup
-This program requires an environment variable (an OpenAI API key) to be set before running.
+You can optionally set an environment variable (an OpenAI API key) before using the program.
 This is used to authenticate with OpenAI for the paper summarization feature.
+If you do not want your papers summarized, you will not need to set the environment variable.
+Simply enter 'N' when asked by the CLI.
+Specifying 'y' without a KEY set will lead to an error.

-## Required Environment Variable
+## Optional Environment Variable
 - **Variable Name**: `OPENAI_API_KEY`

 ## Setting the Environment Variable